suisseWalter/factorio-benchmark/README.md

-clone this repository into your factorio folder. so that it exists at the same level as your `saves/ mods/ bin/`

-to start the benchmarks create a folder named `benchsaves` in the folder. and put all your saves in there that you would like to have tested. and then run `benchmark.sh` to run the benchmarks.

-the script asumes that mimalloc is available at `/usr/local/lib/mimalloc-2.0/libmimalloc.so`
+when running it for the first time, or when updating factorio use the -u mode to get the latest stable version.

+if you only want to run part of the testsuite you can use the -r \<regex> option to only match certain files.